twinfield10/Rebirtha-Model/README.md

 This has been a trickier thing to standardize and I hope to include multiple sportsbooks in the future.
 As for now, the lines are scraped from a book that I use.

   #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d) Injuries and Suspensions ####
 I scrape data from [SportTrac](https://www.spotrac.com/mlb/disabled-list/") regarding which players are on the DL and for how long.
 With the MLB and their usage of the 10-Day DL and 60-Day DL classification, it helps to adjust my season long projections that are used as a basis for a team's strength as I assume that 60-Day DL players are either not going to play the rest of the year or will be out a significant portion of the year.
-I manually input flags for players that have been ruled out for hte entire year to adjust team strength values.
+I manually input flags for players that have been ruled out for the entire year to adjust team strength values.

   #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e) ClusterLuck ####
 In the past, I have used [The Power Rank](https://thepowerrank.com/cluster-luck/) as my source for cluster luck values.
 However, since they do not update these values daily any more, I have turned to [Fangraph's Base Runs](https://www.fangraphs.com/depthcharts.aspx?position=BaseRuns) metric to adjust for cluster luck.
 What is cluster luck you may ask?
 Essentially it is a metric of how many runs a team *should* have scored/given up based on a simple run expectancies matrix.
 This accounts for good and bad luck with runners on base.
 This adjustment is crucial to the model as it adjust for variance in-season that many other bettors do not take into account when looking at future performance.
-To learn more about cluster luch, please read more [here](https://library.fangraphs.com/features/baseruns/).
+To learn more about cluster luck, please read more [here](https://library.fangraphs.com/features/baseruns/).

   #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;f) Trades and Transactions ####
 I scrape data from [ESPNs Transactions page](https://www.espn.com/mlb/transactions) to change a player's team within my projections to adjust a team's total strength.
 This is updated when trades are made official and it is run before every day to ensure that each team's rosters are completely up to date.